breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 HTML allows you to divide the website information into parts – similar to the basic parts of a document: header, title, content, footnote, subtitle, etc.  Then, with CSS, you can make your page beautiful, and, with JavaScript, make it interactive.

 Originally, browsers only knew how to interpret HTML.
 Websites were simple and neither CSS or JavaScript were used.
-A website was a simple plain-text document with the typical elements any Word Document has: headings, bullet point lists, paragraphs, etc.
+A website was a simple plain-text document with the typical elements any Word Document has: headings, bullet-point lists, paragraphs, etc.

 ![what is html](https://ucarecdn.com/85cedee2-3a9f-49b5-8bc8-d72e3fd739fc/-/resize/600x/)